Cheese jacket potatoes with a Gouda, mayonnaise and scallion filling. Plus many more jacket potato filling ideas.

 How to bake potatoes?

-- Prick them all over with a fork.
-This procedure will allow steam to escape during the cooking process
+- Step #2: Rub them well with salt while they are still rather wet.
+Prick them all over with a fork.
+This procedure will allow steam to escape during the cooking process.

-- Check if they are done by squeezing one lightly, it should just give and the skin should be crispy.
+Check if they are done by squeezing one lightly; it should just give, and the skin should be crispy.
 If they are not done, prolong the cooking time and check again after 5 to 10 minutes.

 How to make jacket potatoes?

-- Stuff with the filling.
+- Step #7: Stuff with the filling.

 How to serve the cheesy potatoes?

-- The cheese jacket potatoes are best served immediately.
-You can still reheat them though if you have leftovers.
+The cheese jacket potatoes are best served immediately.
+You can still reheat them, though, if you have leftovers.

-- Serve with a green salad with yogurt dressing, white cabbage salad, red cabbage slaw, or roasted/ steamed vegetables of choice.
+Serve with a green salad with yogurt dressing, white cabbage salad, red cabbage slaw, or roasted/ steamed vegetables of choice.

 Cheese Jacket Potatoes